stephen-cloud/c-19-2/docs/navigation.md

 !!! info
-    If you get turned around with the sequence of updates we're going to make with files, or if you'd rather the TL;DR, click "The upshot" on the right to see what's what.
+    If you get turned around with the sequence of updates we're going to make with files, or if you'd rather the TL;DR, find "The upshot" at the end of each page.
+Let us know in the comments if we missed one.

-Well, first we need to be able to get to pages for all the things you'll be dealing with in an autobody shop: _vehicles_, _owners_, _services_, _parts_, and _work orders_.
+Well, first we need to make pages for all the things you'll be dealing with in an autobody shop: Vehicles, Owners, Services, Parts, and Work Orders.

 Let's set up a row of buttons for that.
 They won't be plugged in yet.
 We'll get to that shortly.